Skip to main content

 Imports

-import dev.typr.foundations.connect.*; // Connection: SimpleDataSource, *Config
+import dev.typr.foundations.connect.*; // Connection: ConnectionSource, *Config

 import dev.typr.foundations.data.*; // Data types: Json, Range, Uint4, etc.

-Setting Up a Connection
+Setting up a connection

 val tx: Transactor =